Mjsciarabba/Listenbrainz-Playlist-Sync/README.md

 #### Plex
 The method for obtaining a Plex token is described here: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/

-In the config file enter your Plex library / section name containing your Music, like so:
+In the config file enter your Plex library / section name containing your music, like so:
 `music_section: 'Music'`

+The `poster_file_path` field is optional.
+This is for if you want to upload a custom playlist cover instead of using the auto-generated one from Plex.
+This upload only happens during initial creation of the playlist

 A completed Plex section looks like this: